Master of Arts (M.A.) Geography

 Program and Coursework

-The program at the M.A. level continues the general training of the bachelor's degree, but also provides for the development of some concentration in preparation for employment or further study.
+The program at the M.A. level continues the general training of the bachelor's degree, but also provides for the development of an are of focus in preparation for employment or further study.
 Upon a student's admission to the department, the Graduate Studies Committee (GSC) will appoint an advisor.
 Early in the first semester (preferably in the first week of classes), the student should meet with this advisor to outline a tentative program of coursework for the degree.
-Such programs should be solidified by the time of enrollment for the second semester and submitted to the GSC for approval.
-The student and advisor then continue to discuss and update programs each semester, bearing in mind that any substantive changes must be approved by the GSC.
-Program sheets are available in the department office and must be filed before the proposal defense can be scheduled.
+The student and advisor then continue to discuss and update programs each semester.
 All candidates must pass a proposal defense and then submit and successfully defend a thesis in a final oral defense.

 Current course requirements can be viewed in the KU online catalogue.

 Ideally, work on the M.A. thesis should begin during the second full-time semester so that field, laboratory, or library work can be done the following summer.
-During this second semester of the M.A. program, the student should decide on the general area of thesis research and select a member of the Geography faculty who is competent in that area and is willing to supervise the thesis and serve as the student's general advisor.
+During this second semester of the M.A. program, the student should decide on the general area of thesis research.
 In consultation with the faculty advisor, the student should invite two additional members of the graduate faculty to serve on the M.A.
 Committee.
 At least one of the additional committee members must be a member of the Geography faculty - all committee members must be approved by the GSC.
 Additional committee members beyond the minimum of three may be appointed to the M.A.
 Committee if desired and if approved by the GSC.
 Members of the M.A.
 Committee conduct the proposal defense, read the thesis, and conduct the final thesis defense.

 Proposal Defense

-Each M.A. student will undergo a proposal defense with members of his or her M.A. committee to demonstrate that he or she is prepared to conduct research that will result in a satisfactory thesis.
+Each M.A. student will undergo a proposal defense with members of their M.A. committee to demonstrate that they are prepared to conduct research that will result in a satisfactory thesis.
 This examination should take place after a substantial portion of the coursework is complete and after at least one full draft of the proposal has been submitted to the advisor for review.
 The proposal defense may address all components of the proposal, including the problem statement, the literature review, and, particularly, the methods of research and analysis to be applied.

 At the conclusion of the proposal defense, the committee awards an evaluation of either Satisfactory or Needs Revision.
 In cases where the committee determines that the proposal needs to be revised, the student is provided specific criticisms that need to be addressed.
 Once the criticisms have been addressed, the proposal is circulated to the advisor and then to the committee members.
 There is no need for the committee to formally meet again unless the advisor deems it necessary.
 Once the proposal is determined to be satisfactory by all committee members, the advisor forwards the decision to the Graduate Studies Committee.

-A final general examination in geography is required of all M.A. students.
-This examination, a defense of the thesis, is normally held during the semester of the student's final enrollment in course work but cannot occur until the entire thesis has been completed and has received approval from the advisor.
+A final defense of the thesis is normally held during the semester of the student's final enrollment in course work but cannot occur until the entire thesis has been completed and has received approval from the advisor.
 The examination should be scheduled for a two-hour time slot, and in no case is it to extend beyond three hours.
 This final examination is separate from, and should not be confused with, the proposal defense, which is held earlier in the program when the proposal is complete and the student is ready to begin research.